Sjöbo: Overview

 Sjöbo started growing when it became a stop on the railway between Malmö (to the west) and Simrishamn (to the east) in the early 20th century.
 Today the town of Sjöbo cannot be reached by rail, but a road through central Scania crosses the municipality and town, while another large road from east to west also crosses it.

-Sjöbo holds the Guinness World Record for the biggest "spettekaka" ever made.
+Sjöbo holds the Guinness World Record for the biggest "rulltårta" ever made.
 "Spettekaka" ("spit cake") is a cake made out of flour, sugar and eggs and baked on a type of rotisserie, or 'spit'.

 The town is also associated with many cases of opposition to immigration (see Refugee controversy in Sjöbo).
-In the 2010 election, the anti-immigration Sweden Democrats received 16% of the vote, the highest of any municipality. and also the highest results in the new elections of 2014 with 30% and 40% in 2018.
+In the 2010 election, the anti-immigration Sweden Democrats received 16% of the vote, the highest of any municipality. and also the highest results in the new elections of 2014 with 30%, 40% in 2018, and 43% in 2022.